 A little about me...photographer x wanderlust

-My name is Nadia and I am a film photographer based in Vancouver.
+My name is Nadia and I am a photographer based in Vancouver since 2011.
 I love to travel world wide for beautiful weddings and I use an artful approach in photography to compose images that are soulful, luminescent and boldly natural.
 We are all made up of stories and my job is to capture your fleeting moments for years to come...

 behind the scene

 this is when the magic happens..

 “I approach photography with a romantic, fine art sensibility.
 My imagery is understated yet evocative, resulting from clear and polished creative direction that elicits light-filled, painterly portraits.
 I am a fiercely dedicated medium format film photographer and my creative process is imaginative, industrious and detailed.”

 I shoot the majority of my work on medium format and 35mm film.
 I find that film gives my photos a classic, fine art look, and sets my work apart.
 Most photographers do not shoot film anymore, which I find to be such a pity as it is extremely beautiful.
 I also deliver some digital work in monochrome as the high ISO in digital cameras allows for beautiful tones in low light and will not look out of place alongside colour negative film.

 How do I know which wedding or portrait package is right for me?

 Weddings: While every wedding is different, my most popular wedding packages are the ones that include 9 or 10 hours of wedding coverage.
 I find that brides and grooms like to have me begin in the early afternoon and depart just a little after sundown - but of course that changes with seasons and locations.
 I can advise you on package choices after reviewing your preliminary wedding schedule.